 - The Center for Volga German Studies at Concordia University

-The Archives is a member of the Northwest Digital Archives of the Orbis Cascade Alliance and its collections are searchable through the NWDA Site.
+The Archives is a member of Archives West of the Orbis Cascade Alliance and its collections are searchable through the Archives West site.
 The collections are open to the public by appointment.

 Concordia University Archives is the official repository for the University's records.
 Included in this collection are documents from the Board of Regents; the papers of University Presidents Sylwester, Weber, and Coates; the faculty and its numerous committees; the Concordia Guild; and various student organizations along with a photo collection.